albertocastillo2001/aiascoin/README.md

 ## Running the script
 When you run the script it will tell you what it will do on your system.
 Once completed there is a summary of the information you need to be aware of regarding your node setup which you can copy/paste to your local PC. **Make sure you keep this information safe for later.**

-If you want to run the script before setting up the node in your cold wallet the script will generate a priv key for you to use, otherwise you can supply the privkey during the script execution by pasting it into the SSH shel [right click for paste] when asked.
+If you want to run the script before setting up the node in your cold wallet the script will generate a priv key for you to use, otherwise you can supply the privkey during the script execution by pasting it into the SSH shell [right click for paste] when asked.

 &nbsp;